 Warehouse buildings can have problems with leaking roofs or poor drainage, which dampens stored goods where molds can grow undisturbed for long periods of time.
 Leaking or damaged raw materials or product can soak packaging.
 Cellulose (cardboard or paper packaging) is an excellent food source for mold.

 Offices in warehouses have the same problems as those in manufacturing facilities.
 The buildings are not designed with a dual purpose in mind.
 Thus they are not environmentally controlled to meet office air quality guidelines.

 The objective of this article is not to identify every possible source of moisture that can create an environment where mold can grow.
 Perhaps another time.
 The important facts are two: First, prevent the accumulation of water or high humidity, and second, if prevention fails, correct the water/moisture problem before anything else.
 Other remedies will only offer temporary relief.

 In further articles, we’ll talk about remedies for those who live or work next to a swamp, at the waterfront, or next door to a power plant cooling tower, where moisture control is not a real option.

-Our primary service areas for Mold Control Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Mold Control Services are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.